 Instructional technology has become a vital component of K-12 education.
 Students are learning how to use technology to complete homework assignments, work collaboratively with their peers, and be successful individuals in today's society.
-This course was designed to prepare educators to integrate technology in order to support engaged and effective K-12 student learning across the content areas.
-Participants incorporate technology-based instructional design strategies within a student-centered learning environment.
-Content will also include an examination of Internet tools which can be integrated in all classrooms levels and content areas, the idea of going paperless, and digital best practices.
+This course has been designed to prepare educators to integrate technology in order to support engaged and effective K-12 student learning across the content areas.
+Participants will incorporate technology-based instructional design strategies within a student-centered learning environment.
+Content will also include an examination of internet tools that can be integrated in all classrooms levels and content areas, the idea of going paperless, and digital best practices.

 Carlow University ED 640 • Notre Dame University ED 630 D • The College of Saint Rose EDT 655

-The required text for the face to face course is The Google Infused Classroom: A Guidebook to Making Thinking Visible and Amplifying Student Voice, Holly Clark 978-1733646802
+The required text for the face-to-face course is The Google Infused Classroom: A Guidebook to Making Thinking Visible and Amplifying Student Voice by Holly Clark.
+ISBN 978-1733646802.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.

 Get Connected to Technology